alvsanand/apify-your-infra-with-crossplane/docs/know-the-basis.md

     xdostorages.aws.storage.acw.alvsanand.github.io   27s
     ```

-### 2.2 Create a claim
+### 2.2 Resource Claim

-Second step, user will create a claim for the Storage composition.
+Second step, user will create a claim for the Object Storage composition.

 - Create a ```CompositeResourceDefinition``` for our Object Storage: